 Len is a partner in our Vancouver office and is the co-practice group leader of our Tax Law group.
-Len’s practice focuses on taxation including both income and commodity taxation, in a transactional context.
-Len provides tax advice ...
+Len’s practice focuses on creating tax effective structures for client’s operating Canadian businesses and their succession ...

 Reinhold advises clients on both international and domestic income taxation matters, mergers and acquisitions, corporate finance, corporate reorganizations, and cross-border transactions.
 He regularly provides taxation ...